systemgnulinux/On-Operating-System-Security/README.md

 ################################################################################

-# 1. A secure and lightweight emergency hacking incident reporting application for Win, Mac OS, Linux.
+# 1. A secure and lightweight emergency hacking breach incident reporting application for Win, Mac OS, Linux.
 - uses TCPDUMP and Tshark pcap.
 - Application secured so if hackers stop or disable application services, operating shutsdown immmidiatly.
 - Selection menu 1, choose from list of every country in the world with a cyber intelligence agency.